 - Full-time captain / Instructor: $75 – $125 per day is encouraged

 - Check-out captain (8 hours): $50 – $100

 Full-time captains/instructors will need their own cabin on the yacht, and they do not sleep in the bow cabins.
+You should plan to include meals for your captain/instructor.
 Once you hire your captain, they will reach out to you directly to discuss plans for the charter.